wellyshen/react-cool-form/docs/getting-started/arrays-and-lists.md

 title: Arrays and Lists
 ---

-There can be situations in which the user needs to add or remove fields from a form depending on the amount of fields they need to fill out.
+There can be situations in which the user needs to add or remove fields from a form depends on the amount of fields they need to fill out.
 Using React Cool Form, we can use the [useFieldArray](../api-reference/use-field-array) hook to easily deal with this situation.

 ## Dealing with Array Fields